 We may finance our investments with borrowed money when we expect the return on our investment to exceed the cost of borrowing.
 The use of leverage magnifies the potential for gain or loss on amounts invested.
 The use of leverage is generally considered a speculative investment technique and increases the risks associated with investing in our securities.
 However, we may borrow from, and may in the future issue debt securities to, banks, insurance companies and other lenders.
 Lenders of these funds will have fixed dollar claims on our assets that are superior to the claims of our common stockholders, and we would expect such lenders to seek recovery against our assets in the event of a default.
 We may pledge up to 100% of our assets and may grant a security interest in all of our assets under the terms of any debt instruments we may enter into with lenders.
 In addition, under the terms of any borrowing facility or other debt instrument we may enter into, we are likely to be required to use the net proceeds of any investments that we sell to repay a portion of the amount borrowed under such facility or instrument before applying such net proceeds to any other uses.
 If the value of our assets decreases, leveraging would cause net asset value to decline more sharply than it otherwise would have had we not leveraged, thereby magnifying losses or eliminating our stake in a leveraged investment.
-Similarly, any decrease in our revenue or income will cause our net income to decline more sharply than it would have had we not beroaver, as the base management fee payable to House Hanover will be payable based on the value of our gross assets, including those assets acquired through the use of leverage, House Hanover will have a financial incentive to incur leverage, which may not be consistent with our stockholders' interests.
-In addition, our stockholders will be and or gross assets in our expenses as a result of our use of leverage, including interest expenses and any increase in the base management fee payable to House
+Similarly, any decrease in our revenue or income will cause our net income to decline more sharply than it would have had we not borrower, as the base management fee payable to House Hanover will be payable based on the value of our gross assets, including those assets acquired through the use of leverage, House Hanover will have a financial incentive to incur leverage, which may not be consistent with our stockholders' interests.
+In addition, our stockholders will be and or gross assets in our gross assets, including those assets acquired through the use of leverage, House Hanover will have a financial incentive to incur lev